jdcloudcom/en/documentation/Hyper-Converged-IDC/Cloud-Physical-Server/Operation-Guide/Networking/Elastic-IP-For-Physical-Cloud.md

 ## Product Overview

 Elastic IP is a static IP dedicated for dynamic cloud computing.
 Different from the traditional static IP, Elastic IP can be associated with any Cloud Physical Server and you can associated it to A or B. Where the Cloud Physical Server fails or the availability zone fails, you may remap IP Address to healthy Cloud Physical Server, then you can handle server issues while providing service.
-Elastic IP is called as “Physical Cloud Public IP”.
-(Note: The server refers to the “Cloud Physical Server”)
+Elastic IP is called as "Physical Cloud Public IP".
+(Note: The server refers to the "Cloud Physical Server")

 ## Use Restrictions